 - Your credit score increases: One of the easiest times to get approved for a higher credit limit is when your credit score increases.
 An increase in your credit score shows you manage your debt responsibly.

-It’s crucial to request a credit limit increase when you can afford taking on more debt and when you have good credit.
+It’s important to request a credit limit increase when you can afford taking on more debt and when you have good credit.
 In addition to these guidelines, business owners also should consider their specific business situation before requesting a credit limit increase with TD Bank.

-What to Do If You’re Denied a Credit Limit Increase From TD Bank
+What To Do If You’re Denied a Credit Limit Increase from TD Bank

 - Understand why your request wasn’t approved: Typically, credit card issuers will send or email you a letter explaining the reason for a denial.
 It’s important to review those issues and fix them accordingly.